bopardikarsoham/sohamb172.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a first year Master's in Computer Engineering Candidate at New York University.
+I am a first year MS in Electrical and Computer Engineering Candidate at Northeastern University.
 Prior to this, I obtained my Bachelor's degree in Electronics and Telecommunication Engineering from College of Engineering Pune.

 I am a Qiskit Advocate and have been actively involved in quantum computing since the start of my undergraduate studies.
 Over the years, I have dedicated myself to this field and gained substantial experience in quantum machine learning, tensor networks, and quantum simulations.